-Here are some suggestions of places to visit from Seville, daytrips and other interesting sights out of the city.
+Here are some suggestions of places to visit, day trips from Seville and other interesting sights out of the city.

 The Roman ruins of Itálica are one of the places you must go to when visiting Seville.
 10 kilometres north from Seville, this city was founded by the Romans in the year 206 BC and was the birthplace of the famous Roman Emperor Trajan (Trajano in Spanish).

-Here you can still see the remains of the Roman city, an impressive amphitheatre which once hold 25.000 people and beautiful mosaic floors.
+Here you can still see the remains of the Roman city, an impressive amphitheatre which once held 25.000 people and beautiful mosaic floors.

 The historic town of Carmona, 30 kilometres from Seville, is perfect for a day trip.
 Both the Romans and the Moors have left their imprint in this picturesque town.